Twelve years of the Certification in Humanitarian Logistics

 LLA Blog: Certification in Humanitarian Logistics - 10th Anniversary.
 Mitsuko Mizushima reflects on the impact of the Fritz/CILT certification programme on professionalism within humanitarian logistics.
 Read More

-Dorothea Carvalho, Professional Development Project Director, at the CILT speaks to one of the first graduates of the programme, Tabinda Syed, who talks about her work as Supply and Logistics Specialist at UNICEF Syria Country Office, and the Certification in Humanitarian Logistics on its 10th anniversary.
+Dorothea Carvalho, former Professional Development Project Director, at the CILT speaks to one of the first graduates of the programme, Tabinda Syed, who talks about her work as Supply and Logistics Specialist at UNICEF Syria Country Office, and the Certification in Humanitarian Logistics on its 10th anniversary.
 Read More

-“The Fritz Institute is quite proud to have initiated this most successful training program in conjunction with Oxfam, UNICEF, UNHCR, WFP, Save the Children, IRC, MSF, IFRC, and ICRC.
+“The Fritz Institute is proud to have initiated this most successful training program in conjunction with Oxfam, UNICEF, UNHCR, WFP, Save the Children, IRC, MSF, IFRC, and ICRC.
 We appreciate the trust and funding provided by USAID, DIFID, and ECHO, and to be the winner of the European Supply Excellence award in 2011.
-Our partnership with the Logistics Learning Alliance and CILT made all this come to operational excellence.
+Our partnership with Logistics Learning Alliance and CILT made all this come to operational excellence.
 Delighted that we continue with additional updates to keep the program relevant to the times and ensure it continues to meet the needs of the humanitarian sector.” - Lynn Fritz, Founder of Fritz Institute.

 For the last 10 years, we have worked closely with Fritz Institute, the interagency Certification Advisory Group and CILT to deliver the humanitarian logistics certification programme.
 We have actively promoted the qualifications to a wide audience within the current humanitarian logistics community and to those whose aim is to break into this most challenging of sectors.
 It has been a great privilege to work with so many dedicated and committed people, many of whom are often working in circumstances that can only be described as unbelievable – for example, when all power has been lost in their accommodation or they have had to stop work because of military action in the vicinity.